 Let’s review this process: If you want to stand out in Google’s ranking system, you must claim and optimize your Google My Business listing, like the Taco joints have.
 Be sure to do the following:

 Have accurate business information: your name, address, phone number, etc.

 Add useful images of your business, products and services.
 Enter an informative company description with the main keywords for your business and links to pages on your site.
 For our tacos example, we would want to be sure and let our audience know the type of food offered (Mexican, Tacos, etc.) and the featured amenities, like a bar or patio.

 Imagine the Google 3-Pack like the business Olympics.
-You want to be in the top three so you can… Click To Tweet
+You want to be in the top three so you can receive that medal (or get customers to your door, in this case).
+Click To Tweet

 Franchise Made Easy

 You may be thinking, “Now hold on, how will my franchise locations stack up?”
 Say our taco restaurant has two franchise locations as well.
 Google My Business allows all of the franchises to be controlled from one interface to keep information uniform while making updates to each individual location a breeze.